RIDE RIGHT Safety Tip #2: The RIGHT Gear

 The helmet should be adjusted properly to fit your head.
 Make sure the helmet is level and covers your forehead.
 There should only be two fingers width between the bottom of the helmet and your eyebrows.

 If your helmet has a retention ring (the dial that tightens around the circumference of your head), make sure it is snug.
 Test by shaking your head “no”.
 Your helmet should move with your head and not wiggle independently.

 Finally, adjust the straps.
 The straps should meet in a “V” shape just below your ears.
 The chin strap should be tight enough that you can only fit two fingers between your chin and the strap.

 Nothing screams “Newbie” like an ill-fitting helmet.

 Lights are another essential piece of the RIGHT Gear.
 I have to be honest – I no longer pack a headlight or taillight for RAGBRAI.
 I’ve used it once in my 10 years of RAGBRAI.
 I plan my ride to be complete before dark.

 There is plenty of daylight to ride each RAGBRAI day.
 The RAGBRAI route and services times are set to encourage riders to be in before dark.
 For safety’s sake, plan to be in before dark on RAGBRAI.

-If you ride before sunrise or after sunset, remember lights are required by the Iowa Code.
+If you do ride before sunrise or after sunset, remember lights are required by the Iowa Code.
 Bicyclists must have a white headlight and red taillight or reflector.
 They must be visible for 300 feet.
 There are plenty of good lights available with a variety of options.
 Check with your local bicycle shop for details and prices.